BrianSemiglia/Cycle.swift/README.md

   }
   ```

-3. Define drivers that, given a stream of event-models, can produce streams of effect-models
+3. Define drivers that, given a stream of effect-models, can produce a stream of event-models.
   ```swift
   class MyDriver {